 - purpose is "to increase the probability that a given packet will be delivered," and to do so in a timely manner.
-FRER "can substantially reduce the probability of packet loss due to equipment failures."12 - 3 FRER emphasizes improvement in loss, rather than latency.
+FRER "can substantially reduce the probability of packet loss due to equipment failures." - 3 FRER emphasizes improvement in loss, rather than latency.
 FRER is built upon earlier TSN standards - 4 and groups and, accordingly, presumes that frames are parts of a stream carried along a provisioned - 5 reservation.
-As a result, the latency of the reservation may be determined and presumed bounded; - 6 the bounds, however, depend on the reliability of the network along the reserved path.- For some - 7 applications, this reliability limitation is insufficient.
-FRER can, in effect, provide instantaneous - 8 backup of each frame.
-This dramatically reduces the likelihood frame loss rate due to independent - 9 failure of identical equipment, roughly squaring it.
-For example, if each of two independent paths - 10 link experiences a frame loss rate of ε , FRER would be expected to result in a frame loss rate of ε^2 . - 11 The difference may be highly significant in practice. - 12 FRER is specified to apply only to frames carried in TSN streams.
-Not all streams in a network need - to be subject to FRER; it can be limited to mission-critical streams only. - 14 The concept of frame duplication and duplicate elimination preceded TSN discussions toward IEEE - 15 Std 802.1CB.
-In fact, the concept was standardized as early as 2010 in IEC 62439-3:2010, "Parallel - 16 Redundancy Protocol (PRP) and High-availability Seamless Redundancy (HSR)."
-The standard - supports the use of Ethernet in industrial applications.
-While HSR and PRP do not support the - 18 flexibility to sequence frames per stream that the IEEE Std 802.1CB provides, they are both capable - 19 of transmitting TSN streamsIt is not based on TSN technologies and accordingly does not support - 20 the flexibility to sequence frames per stream.
-A number of industrial applications of PRP have - 21 followed. - 22 The use of PRP wireless networks is not excluded and has been explicitly studied.
-This case is similar - 23 in principle but may be qualitatively different because the wireless link may be far more variable - 24 that the typical industrial wire link.
-As a result, a frame may be delayed significantly and - 25 unpredictably on a link without equipment failure.
-One implication is that, in the wireless - 26 environment, PRP may be more prominently used for jitter reduction rather than simply for frame - 27 loss. - 28 Rentschler and Laukemann presented a study at the 2012 IEEE 17th International Conference on - 29 Emerging Technologies & Factory Automation (ETFA 2012) regarding redundancy and wireless LAN - 30 (WLAN) [24](ETFA 2012) regarding PRP and wireless LAN (WLAN) [17].
-Industrial applications were - 31 a key target.
-The study noted that "wireless transmission is known to be error-prone and its error - 32 characteristics behave time-variable and non-deterministic.
-This labels wireless communication as - 33 not very well suited for industrial applications with tight reliability requirements, such as guaranteed - maximum latency times for packet transmission."
-The authors indicate that they consider - 35 "reliability, latency and jitter... as the most important criteria for industrial communication - 36 systems." - 37 Rentschler and Laukemann applied the standardized IEC PRP protocol to two parallel wireless LANs - 38 (WLANs) based on IEEE Std 802.11n; one of the two WLANs operated in the presence of interfering - 39 WLAN traffic.
-Regarding latency, the paper demonstrated that the minimum latency is attained without PRP, because the PRP processing adds delay.
-However, the maximum latency is attained with PRP, because PRP chooses the frame arriving first.
-PRP improved jitter (average deviation of the mean latency) by about 40% in one example.
-The paper reported examples in which frame loss was around 0.02% per individual WLAN, but in which frame errors were not observed using PRP due to the unlikelihood of simultaneous loss of both packets.
+As a result, the latency of the reservation may be determined and presumed bounded; - 6 the bounds, however, depend on the reliability of the network along the reserved path.
+FRER can, - 7 in effect, provide instantaneous backup of each frame.
+This dramatically reduces the frame loss rate - 8 due to independent failure of identical equipment, roughly squaring it.
+For example, if each of two - 9 independent paths experiences a frame loss rate of ε, FRER would be expected to result in a frame - loss rate of ε^2 .
+The difference may be highly significant in practice. - 11 FRER is specified to apply only to frames carried in TSN streams.
+Not all streams in a network need - to be subject to FRER; it can be limited to mission-critical streams only. - 13 The concept of frame duplication and duplicate elimination preceded TSN discussions toward IEEE - 14 Std 802.1CB.
+In fact, the concept was standardized as early as 2010 in IEC 62439-3:2010, "Parallel - 15 Redundancy Protocol (PRP) and High-availability Seamless Redundancy (HSR)."
+The standard - 16 supports the use of Ethernet in industrial applications.
+While HSR and PRP do not support the - 17 flexibility to sequence frames per stream that the IEEE Std 802.1CB provides, they are both capable - of transmitting TSN streams.
+A number of industrial applications of PRP have followed. - 19 The use of PRP wireless networks is not excluded and has been explicitly studied.
+This case is similar - 20 in principle but may be qualitatively different because the wireless link may be far more variable - 21 that the typical industrial wire link.
+As a result, a frame may be delayed significantly and - 22 unpredictably on a link without equipment failure.
+One implication is that, in the wireless - 23 environment, PRP may be more prominently used for jitter reduction rather than simply for frame - 24 loss. - 25 Rentschler and Laukemann presented a study at the 2012 IEEE 17th International Conference on - 26 Emerging Technologies & Factory Automation (ETFA 2012) regarding redundancy and wireless LAN - 27 (WLAN) [24].
+Industrial applications were a key target.
+The study noted that "wireless transmission - 28 is known to be error-prone and its error characteristics behave time-variable and non-deterministic. - 29 This labels wireless communication as not very well suited for industrial applications with tight - 30 reliability requirements, such as guaranteed maximum latency times for packet transmission."
+The - 31 authors indicate that they consider "reliability, latency and jitter... as the most important criteria for - 32 industrial communication systems." - 33 Rentschler and Laukemann applied the standardized IEC PRP protocol to two parallel wireless LANs - 34 (WLANs) based on IEEE Std 802.11n; one of the two WLANs operated in the presence of interfering - 35 WLAN traffic.
+Regarding latency, the paper demonstrated that the minimum latency is attained - 36 without PRP, because the PRP processing adds delay.
+However, the maximum latency is attained - 37 with PRP, because PRP chooses the frame arriving first.
+PRP improved jitter (average deviation of - 38 the mean latency) by about 40% in one example.
+The paper reported examples in which frame loss